tbuehlmann/lappen/README.md

 A list of built-in Filters is available in the [Wiki](https://github.com/tbuehlmann/lappen/wiki).

-Here will be a link to a list of built-in Filters later on.

 ### Writing a Filter

 If you want to write and use your own Filter, create a class following the common interface: